Booking and Planning a Special Event

 2. Contact the Reservations Supervisor at SpecialEventPermit@ebparks.org to see if the date and park of choice is available.
 (Encouraged to do one year in advance)

-3. New events must provide a written event proposal including the following key information:
+3. Events must provide a written event proposal including the following key information:

 • Requested date(s)